-Irrespective of the specific reasons that led to the rejection of the 25% rule in the Uniloc case, there are-and always have been-a number of conceptual limitations to the classic profit-split method:
+Irrespective of the specific reasons that led to the rejection of the 25 percent rule in the Uniloc case, there are-and always have been-a number of conceptual limitations to the classic profit-split method:

-- Bundle of rights.
-The license agreements in the original Philco example comprised a bundle of different IP rights, including patents, knowhow, trademarks, copyrights, and sourcing rights, at a royalty rate of 5% and a profitability of 20%.
+(1) Bundle of rights.
+The license agreements in the original Philco example comprised a bundle of different IP rights, including patents, knowhow, trademarks, copyrights and sourcing rights, at a royalty rate of 5 percent and a profitability of 20 percent.
 Each IP individually would have had a lower royalty rate, and a lower profit-split ratio.
-Thus, the actual profit-split ratio depends on the scope of the licensed rights. - 2.
-No market price.
-According to the principles of the profit-split method, the licensed IP does not have a typical market price.
-Its price (royalty rate) is determined by the cost and revenue structure of the licensee and the resulting profitability, but not by the price that other licensees might have paid for similar IP, or that the licensor had achieved for similar IP in previous licensing negotiations.
-In reality however, the price for IP is sometimes what the licensor asks for irrespective of the profitability of the licensee.
+Thus, the actual profit-split ratio depends on the scope of the licensed rights.